California Golden Seals: Charles O. Finley purchases the franchise

-Prior to the 1970–71 season, Charles O. Finley, the flamboyant owner of baseball's Oakland Athletics, purchased the Seals.
-Finley and Roller Derby boss Jerry Seltzer had both put in a bid on the team.
-Although Seltzer's offer was slightly better and included a more detailed plan for revival, a majority of NHL owners from the "old establishment" voted in favor of Finley.
+Prior to the 1970–71 season, Charles O. Finley, the flamboyant and eccentric owner of Major League Baseball's Oakland Athletics, purchased the Seals.
+Finley and roller derby boss Jerry Seltzer had both put in bids on the team.
+Although Seltzer's offer was slightly better financed and included a more detailed plan for revival, a majority of NHL owners from the "old establishment" voted in favor of Finley.
 General manager Bill Torrey left by mid-season due to clashes with Finley.

-Finley renamed the team the "Bay Area Seals" to begin the 1970–71 season, but after just two games into the season on October 16, 1970, he changed the team name to the "California Golden Seals", following a number of other marketing gimmicks intended to promote the team to the fans, among them changing the Seals' colors to green and gold to match those of the popular A's.
+Finley renamed the team the "Bay Area Seals" to begin the 1970–71 season.
+However, on October 16, 1970, just two games into the season, he changed the team name to the "California Golden Seals", following a number of other marketing gimmicks intended to promote the team to the fans, among them changing the Seals' colors to green and gold to match those of the popular Athletics.
 The team's uniform crest was now the word "Seals" in a unique typeface, but an alternate logo using a sketch based on a photo of star player Carol Vadnais was used on marketing materials such as pennants, stickers and team programs.
 The original 1967 California Seals logo recolored in green and gold was often seen on trading cards and other unofficial material, but was never adopted by the team.
 The Seals are remembered for wearing white skates, but initially Torrey convinced Finley to use green and gold painted skates instead, as team-colored skates were a trend of the period.
 However, this was all for naught, as the Seals finished with the worst record in the NHL that year.
-Other innovations that Finley's Seals incorporated, were the inclusion of player names on the back of the jerseys, which then set the precedent for today's 32 current NHL teams identifying players in the same fashion.
+Other innovations that Finley's Seals incorporated, were the inclusion of player names on the back of the jerseys, which then set the precedent for NHL teams identifying players in the same fashion.
 Finley also was the first owner to allow players to fly first class on commercial flights to games, thus starting a trend that ultimately culminated in NHL teams regularly chartering aircraft by the 21st century.
-The Seals regularly used the new Boeing 747s the airlines had put into service at the time.
+The Seals regularly used the new Boeing 747 planes the airlines had put into service at the time.
 Finley also introduced the flamboyant green and gold "Seals luggage" which all players and coaches were required to carry, to identify them as the northern California NHL team.
-On May 22, 1970, the Seals traded their pick in the first round of the 1971 NHL Amateur Draft to the Montreal Canadiens along with Francois Lacombe in return for Montreal's first round pick in the 1970 draft (Seals selected Chris Oddleifson), Ernie Hicke, and cash.
-As a result of the Seals' dreadful season, the Canadiens had the top pick in the 1971 draft, and used it to select future Hall of Fame member Guy Lafleur.
-This transaction now ranks as one of the most one-sided deals in NHL history.
+On May 22, 1970, the Seals traded their 1971 first-round pick to the Montreal Canadiens along with Francois Lacombe in return for Montreal's 1970 first-round pick (Seals selected Chris Oddleifson), Ernie Hicke, and cash.
+As a result of the Seals' dreadful 1970–71 season, the Canadiens had the top pick in the 1971 draft, and used it to select future Hall of Famer Guy Lafleur.
+This transaction was later called as one of the most one-sided deals in NHL history.